 Step 4 – Ask smart questions, take smart notes

 At some point in your interview, it’s highly likely you’ll be asked something like “So, have you got any questions for us?”.
 When this comes up, don’t ask anything generic like “How often does the board meet?”.
-You should already know that, having conducted your due diligence, and it’s also an immediate flag that suggests to the board that you might not be too committed to frequent meetings.
+You should already know that, because you will have conducted your due diligence.
+It’s also an immediate flag that suggests to the board that you might not be too committed to frequent meetings.
 Take this opportunity to ask smart questions that will demonstrates your commitment and desire to get involved.
-A good one is “will there be opportunities to join subcommittees?”
+A good example is “will there be opportunities to join subcommittees?”

 Further, don’t be afraid to go into your interview armed with notes and research.
 Too often, people think this isn’t okay to do, but it is.
 You don’t have to memorise everything.
 No board director goes into a meeting with papers with notes in the margins and questions at the ready.
-It shows your willingness to prepare in advance, which is essential to future board meetings.
+But it does show your willingness to prepare in advance, which is essential to future board meetings.

-Be succinct with your answers, there will be time pressure (just like a board meeting), so get to the point!
+Be succinct with your answers because there will be time pressure (just like a board meeting), so get to the point!
 Be articulate too, which is another reason why preparation is so important.
-No interviewee is expected to memorise absolutely everything, and walking in with nothing can hint that you’re unprepared and therefore uncommitted.
+No interviewee is expected to memorise absolutely everything, but walking in with nothing can hint that you’re unprepared and therefore uncommitted.

 Step 5 – Practice with your mentors

 If you’ve done your due diligence, by now you’ve probably got mentors.
 So, if they’re willing, ask them to interview you as practice.
-They’re likely to be on a board already and thus have interviewee/interviewer experience, so they’ll be able to show you some of the questions you might be asked.
+They’re likely to be on a board already and thus have interviewee/interviewer experience, and they may be able to show you some of the questions you might be asked.
 Every board and interviewer has a different interviewing style, but by getting them to ask really searching questions you’ll feel much better prepared.